mangila/spring-scratch/rest-movie/README.md

 This can also be implemented with a single message broker and use middleware instead of route messages to the correct destinations.

-`(outbox) system -> message broker -> (inbox) middleware -> destinations`
+`

-But then the middleware needs the inbox pattern, and the inbox middleware can have specific network rules and such.
+(outbox) system -> message broker -> (inbox) middleware -> destinations `

-And different middleware services can be used for different destinations.
+The middleware needs the inbox pattern, and the inbox middleware services can have specific network rules and such, instead of having the outbox system juggle different networks and protocols.

 #### Let clients decide